PrAACtically November: AAC Resources for a Year of Core Vocabulary

 - WordPower: Set 1 words (Note: This is a large file that contains the resources for several versions of WordPower)

-You can get the current calendar, featuring the second set of core words, here.
-Download, print, and display for lots of fun ways to practice those high frequency words!
+You can get an older calendar, featuring the second set of core words, here.
+Download, print, and display for lots of fun ways to practice those high-frequency words!

 Reading with children is a great way to expose them to core words, and it’s something we do with them anyway.
 Why not take the time to model and elicit a few core words as you read.
 The beauty of core vocabulary is that you can use it with ANY book.
 Here are some suggestions for those that give us an opportunity to use and practice the Set 1 words.